2006 National League Division Series: Game 1

 The game started off with Mets rookie starter John Maine on the mound as an emergency replacement for Orlando Hernández.
 Hernández was sidelined with a torn muscle, and ended up missing the rest of the postseason.
 Maine kept the Mets in the game with only one earned run in 4 1/3 innings pitched.
 This game was notable for having two runners getting tagged out at home plate in the second inning.
 With runners on first and second and nobody out, catcher Russell Martin hit a line drive to the wall in right field.
 Jeff Kent tried to tag up from second base in the event that right fielder Shawn Green caught the ball.
 Instead, the ball sailed over Green's head.
 Both Kent and J. D. Drew raced around the bases towards the plate.
 Green threw to cut-off man José Valentín, who relayed to Paul Lo Duca at the plate.
 Lo Duca was first able to tag out Kent.
 Drew, trying to score in desperation right behind Kent, was also tagged out at the plate.
 Lo Duca almost did not see Drew in time to slap the tag on.
-Martin would score on Marlon Anderson's double but Carlos Delgado and Cliff Floyd hit solo home runs in the fourth off of Derek Lowe.
+Martin would score on Marlon Anderson's double but Carlos Delgado and Cliff Floyd hit solo home runs in the fourth off Derek Lowe.
 Lo Duca and Delgado singled in the sixth before scoring on David Wright's double to make it 4–1 Mets.
-In the seventh, Anderson hit a leadoff single off of Guillermo Mota and second baseman Valetin's error on Wilson Betemit's ground ball put runners on first and third with no outs for the Dodgers.
+In the seventh, Anderson hit a leadoff single off Guillermo Mota and second baseman Valetin's error on Wilson Betemit's ground ball put runners on first and third with no outs for the Dodgers.
 After Julio Lugo struck out, Anderson scored on Rafael Furcal's single.
 After Furcal stole second, Nomar Garciaparra's two-out double tied the game,.
 In the bottom of the inning, reliever Brad Penny walked two with one out before Delgado's single and Wright's double scored a run each.
 In the ninth, closer Billy Wagner allowed a leadoff double to Betemit, who scored on Ramon Martinez's two-out double, but Garciaparra struck out to end the game as the Mets took a 1–0 series lead.